 á no fumigants, wood preservatives or anti-microbial treatments of any kind

-á the air barrier/house wrap is Tyvec (a regular brand), using Polyken aluminum tape to seal around doors and windows
+á the air barrier/house wrap is Tyvec (a regular brand), using Polyken aluminum tape to seal around the edges

 á the insulation in walls and attic is blown-in formaldehyde-free fiberglass

 á foil-backed drywall was used for walls and ceilings with the foil facing into the wall.
-The gypsum drywall itself was not sealed.
+The gypsum drywall itself was not sealed towards the interior.

 á drywall containing anti-mold treatments (Ògreen boardÓ) was not used anywhere